danbgray/pywarp/docs/TASKS.md

   - Include visual comparisons of original and improved flow lines.
   - Provide references to relevant sections of the PDF.
 - [x] Validate notebook cells so that example graphs show non-empty trajectories.
+- [ ] Document common errors (e.g. singular matrices) and provide working
+  Alcubierre parameters.
+- [ ] Extend the notebook with a section plotting energy conditions using `plotly` for a valid Alcubierre warp bubble.

 ## Miscellaneous
 - [x] Add examples to the README that showcase how to run the notebook and interpret the results.